UNINETTSigma2/documentation/jobs/jobtypes.md

 ## `optimist` Jobs

 `optimist` jobs must specify `--qos=optimist`, and should specify the number of nodes needed (between 4 and 32), but they should *not* specify wall time limit.
 They run on the same nodes as `normal` jobs.
 They get lower priority than other jobs, but can start as soon as there are free resources.
 However, when any other job needs its resources, the `optimist` job is stopped and put back on the job queue.
 Therefore, all `optimist` jobs must use checkpointing, and access to run `optimist` jobs will only be given to projects that demonstrate that they can use checkpointing.

+An `optimist` job will only be scheduled if there are free resources at least 30 minutes when the job is considered for scheduling.
+However, it can be requeued before 30 minutes have passed, so there is no gurarantee of a minimum run time.
+When an `optimist` job is requeued, it is first sent a `SIGTERM` signal.
+This can be trapped in order to trigger a checkpoint.
+After 30 seconds, the job receives a `SIGKILL` signal, which cannot be trapped.

-To be able submit `optimist` jobs user has to send request to Sigma2 to get access to the special quota.
+To be able submit `optimist` jobs the project has to send a request to Sigma2 to get an optimist quota.

 # Job Priorities